decarlof/automo/doc/index.rst

 * Automatically organizes the directory, creates an individual folder for HDF5 files associated with each sample
 * Comes with preset scripts for tomography processing
 * Automatically processes single field-of-view and 360-degree samples
-* Generates bash commands that calls scripts for mosaic tomography processing (powered by [Tomosaic](https://github.com/mdw771/tomosaic2)).
+* Generates bash commands that calls scripts for mosaic tomography processing (powered by `Tomosaic <https://github.com/mdw771/tomosaic2>`_).

 Contribute